slam10s/may-madness/docs/2020-21/ncaam/matches/R1_45-46_NAVY_vs_OKST.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Oklahoma St. should win 4 or more singles matches _98%_ of the time.
+- Oklahoma St. should win 4 or more singles matches _99%_ of the time.
-- Navy should win 4 or more singles matches _0%_ of the time.
+- Navy should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _2%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Oklahoma St. wins the doubles point, their chances of winning the dual improve to _100%_.
+- If Oklahoma St. wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If Navy wins the doubles point, their chances of winning the dual improve to _2%_.
+- If Navy wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------